-The Agricultural Census comprises two separate documents: one is a return of livestock in country Antrim in 1803-1804, the other an account of corn in the possession of the inhabitants of county Louth c1800-1816.
-The Agricultural Census was taken when the country was in a vulnerable state in the aftermath of the rebellions of 1798 and 1803.
-Both returns form part of the archives of the Office of the Chief Secretary of Ireland held in the National Archives under reference CSO/OP/153/103 and CSO/OPMA/163 respectively.
-The documents provide details of live- and dead stock as well as corn and implements, together with the names and addresses of the owner inhabitants of the areas for which the returns were compiled.
+The agricultural census comprises two separate documents: one a return of livestock in Country Antrim in 1803-1804, the other an account of corn in the possession of the inhabitants of County Louth, c.1800-1816.
+The agricultural census was taken when the country was in a vulnerable state in the aftermath of the rebellions of 1798 and 1803.
+Both returns form part of the archives of the Office of Chief Secretary for Ireland held in the National Archives under reference CSO/OP/153/103 and CSO/OPMA/163, respectively.
+The documents provide details of live and dead stock as well as corn and implements, together with the names and addresses of the owner inhabitants of the areas for which the returns were compiled.